Pollination Celebration – Saturday, June 14 2015 10 am to 1 pm

 Come meet these hard working friends of the farm at Pollination Celebration, our annual event in support of National Pollinator Week.
-Pollination Celebration, which will be held on the grounds of Howell Territorial Park and the Sauvie Island Organics farm on 6/21 from 10 am to noon, will offer guests a sneak peak into the world of pollinators, the challenges they face and the important role pollinators play in our food supply.
-In addition to Sauvie Island Center’s own staff, subject matter experts from our official event partner The Xerxes Society and Metro will be on hand for the celebration.
-Pollination Celebration is brought to you in part by sponsor Portland Nursery.
-Snap some pics at Pollination Celebration and enter the Fun Farm Photos contest.
-Post pics to your social media feeds with #sicfarmfun and you might win pollinator prize from Portland Nursery.
+Pollination Celebration, which will be held on the grounds of Howell Territorial Park and the Sauvie Island Organics farm on 6/14 from 10 am to 1 pm, will offer guests a sneak peek into the world of pollinators, the challenges they face and the important role pollinators play in our food supply.
+In addition to Sauvie Island Center’s own staff, subject matter experts from our event partner Metro will be on hand for the celebration.
+A donation of $10 per family is suggested to cover event costs and pre-registration, via the form below, is requested.

-Our pollinator curriculum was create in partnership with The Xerxes Society, a non-profit organization that protects wildlife through the conservation of invertebrates and their habitat.
-With the native hedgerow as our classroom, staff members and volunteers guide students through the lesson on how pollination works and its role on our farm in the world’s food supply.
+Our pollinator curriculum was created in partnership with The Xerxes Society, a non-profit organization that protects wildlife through the conservation of invertebrates and their habitat.
+With the farm, orchard and native plant hedgerow as our classroom, staff members and volunteers guide students through the lesson on how pollination works and its role on our farm and in our food supply.

 It has been seven years since the US Senate designated a week in June as National Pollinator Week, which marked an important step in addressing the urgent issue of declining pollinator populations.
 To learn more about what is happening, and what you can do, visit the Pollinator Partnership website.